Progression Through the Program

 DNP Scholarly Project Requirement

-The DNP Project (DNPP) is a scholarly experience using principles of evidence-based practice and research translation that is designed to provide students with a guided opportunity to address a meaningful practice concern relevant to nursing and meaningful to healthcare systems, processes, and/or outcomes.
-The DNPP end-product will be a tangible, deliverable project for and formal paper suitable for development into publishable manuscript.
+The DNP Scholarly Project (DNPSP) is a scholarly experience using principles of evidence-based practice and research translation that is designed to provide students with a guided opportunity to address a meaningful practice concern relevant to nursing and meaningful to healthcare systems, processes, and/or outcomes.
+The DNPSP end-product will be a tangible, deliverable project for and formal paper suitable for development into publishable manuscript.
 This product will be reviewed and evaluated by an academic committee.
-The DNPP should be a synthesis of the student’s work and lay the groundwork for future scholarly endeavors.
+The DNPSP should be a synthesis of the student’s work and lay the groundwork for future scholarly endeavors.